 Setting up the books for your small business can be quite overwhelming.
 Unless you have prior accounting or bookkeeping knowledge, you will need some help getting started with QuickBooks.
 Luckily, you don’t need an accounting background to complete the QuickBooks setup process; our step-by-step course was created just for QuickBooks beginners like you.

 QuickBooks offers a free 30-day trial.
-Our step-by-step lessons make setup easy, so follow along with your own free trial of QuickBooks Online.
+Our step-by-step tutorials make setup easy, so follow along with your own free trial of QuickBooks Online.
 Fit Small Business readers can receive up to 50 percent off their purchase of QuickBooks Online.

 The key to being able to manage your bookkeeping smoothly in QuickBooks is getting off to a good start.
 By investing a little time upfront to learn how to set up QuickBooks, you will save time and money in the long run.